Do Short Sellers Use Textual Information? Evidence from Annual Reports

 Date Written: August 11, 2020

-We examine short sellers’ use of textual information in annual reports for shorting activities.
-We find that more uncertainty and negative words in annual reports are associated with greater abnormal shorting volume.
-Short selling motivated by textual information negatively predicts stock price reaction around the filing date of 10-K reports.
-We further provide some evidence that textual information used by short sellers are related to revisions of analysts’ earnings forecasts, changes in firm fundamentals, and increasing crash risk subsequently.
+We examine how short sellers’ use of textual information in annual reports affects their shorting activities.
+We find that the presence of more negative-related words in annual reports is associated with greater shorting volume.
+In addition, we find that short selling motivated by textual information negatively predicts stock price reactions after the filing date of annual reports.
+We further provide evidence that textual information used by short sellers is related to subsequent analyst earnings forecast revisions and changes in firm fundamentals.
 Our results suggest that textual information in annual reports forms an important part of short sellers’ information advantage.